sarimkhan7275/pokemon-go/README.md

 # ⚠️ Challenges & Solutions

 ## Slow API Fetching
-- Initially fetched Pokémon one at a time → too slow.
+- Initially fetched Pokemon one at a time → too slow.
 ✅ **Fixed by batching requests.**

 ## Rendering 1000+ Rows